Educational guideEvidence-informed

 Is relapse common after quitting smoking?

 Yes.
 Relapse is common and can be used as planning data for a stronger restart.
-Practical next step: pick one high-risk scenario and write your response script now.
+Next step: identify your highest-risk trigger for today.

 How fast should I restart after a slip?

 Ideally the same day.
 Fast restart reduces the risk of re-establishing old routines.
-Practical next step: schedule a 10-minute weekly review in your calendar.
+Write a 60-second response you can do when that trigger appears.

 How do I stop guilt from derailing my next attempt?